 Food Additives: Friends or Foes?

-Food additives have often been vilified in the press.
-They have been associated with allergies, behavior problems, and an increased risk of cancer.
-This has led many people to attempt to avoid them by choosing additive-free products whenever possible.
-But, do food additives really deserve all this bad press?
+Food additives are often vilified in the press.
+Some have been linked with allergies, behavior problems, and an increased risk of cancer.
+This has led many people to attempt to avoid them and seek additive-free food when possible.
+But do food additives really deserve all this bad press?

 - Providing flavoring and/or sweetness

 - Preventing fats from separating

 - Preventing caking of powdered or granulated substances